andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 - Note: By creating a Resource Group, you'll have a container to contain all your related resources in a single place.

-<h2>Step 3: Create a virtual machine using Windows 10 Pro, version 21H2(free services eligible)</h2>
+<h2>Step 3: Create a virtual machine using Windows 10 Pro, version 21H2(free services eligible) and your desired specifications</h2>

 1. Again, click on the "Seach resources, services, docs (G+/)"
 2. In the search bar, type "Virtual Machines"